FEATURING ANDRÉ HOLLAND, OKWUI OKPOKWASILI AND FILM BY ARTHUR JAFA

 Creatives

-Saidiya Hartman, Writer / Sarah Benson, Director / Mimi Lien, Scenic Designer / Stacey Derosier and Jane Cox, Lighting Designers / Josh Higgason, Live Camera Designer / Stan Mathabane, Sound Designer / Camilla Dely and Celeste Jennings, Costume Designer
+Saidiya Hartman, Writer / Sarah Benson, Director / Mimi Lien, Scenic Designer / Stacey Derosier and Jane Cox, Lighting Designers / Josh Higgason, Live Camera Designer / Stan Mathabane, Sound Designer / Camilla Dely and Celeste Jennings, Costume Designers

 Collaborating Artists